DecisionsDev/odm-docker-kubernetes/eks/README.md

 This project demonstrates the deployment of an IBM® Operational Decision Manager (ODM) clustered topology on Amazon EKS cloud service.
 We use Kubernetes and Docker technologies.

-The ODM Docker material is use here, which is available in passport Advantage.
+The ODM Docker material is available in passport Advantage.
 It includes Docker container images and helm charts descriptors.

 ![Flow](./images/eks-schema.jpg)